Everything a teacher, school nurse, principal or PTA group needs to implement a successful allergy-friendly classroom

 - Nut-Free Flyers for Your School and Classroom — These graphics, to be printed and posted at the entry to the school or specific classrooms, warn of a nut-free environment in clear, unambiguous language;

-- Open Letter to Parents – Our non-confrontational letter to parents notifying them of a nut-free classroom policy.
+- Open Letter to Parents — Our non-confrontational letter to parents notifying them of an allergen-exlusion classroom policy.
 Written from the point of view of a parent of a child with food allergies. it explains why the policy is necessary and provides an effective strategy for transitioning a child from peanut butter to a safer alternative.
-Used by many schools across the country, you are welcome to tailor this letter to your circumstances;
+Used by many schools across the country, you are welcome to tailor this letter to your specific allergens and circumstances;

-- School Map – An interactive map of hundreds of schools nationwide that rely on the Safe Snack Guide to help enforce a classroom allergen exclusion policy.
+- School Map — An interactive map of thousands of schools nationwide that rely on the Safe Snack Guide to help enforce a classroom allergen exclusion policy.
 Add your school to our map; it’s a great way to tell your community that your school cares about protecting your students from anaphylaxis and will help parents of children with food allergies identify your school as accommodating;

 - Take 2 Campaign — A set of flyers reminding children with food allergies, their parents, and caregivers to have two epinephrine auto-injectors on-hand, everywhere, every time.